AssassinLYB/STEAM-SurvivalLog-wiki/README.md

 - **Search enhancements (v1.5.0)**: search history (up to 10, shown when the search box is empty, deletable one by one) + recently viewed (up to 20, shown on the home page, auto-recorded when you visit any item/recipe/furniture/buff/talent detail page)
 - **Recipe filter enhancement (v1.5.0)**: cooking recipe list gets a new "ingredient category" dropdown filter (12 categories: meat / vegetable / mushroom / staple / fruit / fish / egg-dairy / seasoning / soft drink / alcohol / snack / other), alongside level / facility / unlock filters
 - **Save file import (v1.5.1)**: the "✅ Unlocked" page gets an import button — select your game save file and it automatically detects and marks unlocked recipes (pattern-matching dynamic lookup, works across game updates); parsed locally only, never uploaded
+- **Furniture interaction duration (v1.5.4)**: each button in the furniture detail "🔘 Interaction" card now shows ⏱️ interaction time (sleep 6h, run 1h, manual power 10min, etc. — from the action config's During field, 885 furniture items have duration data); duration removed from effect text so time and stats are shown separately without duplication
 - **Responsive**: the layout switches automatically between desktop and mobile browsers (drawer sidebar on phones, no app required)

 ## Changelog

+- **v1.5.4** (2026-08-27)
+  - Furniture interaction duration: each button in the furniture detail "🔘 Interaction" card now shows ⏱️ interaction time (from the action config's During field, 885 furniture items have duration data), auto-formatted as days/hours/minutes
+  - Effect text cleanup: duration removed from the fx effect text so interaction time and effect stats are shown separately without duplication
 - **v1.5.3** (2026-08-26)
   - Recipe calculator "What can I cook?": check the ingredients you have and it lists every recipe you can make (specific needs all ingredients, generic needs at least one per category); select all / clear all, results split by specific / generic
   - Search enhancements: search history (up to 10, shown when empty, deletable one by one) + recently viewed (up to 20, on the home page, auto-recorded on detail page visits)